Transfer Admission Requirements

 • As elective credit

 Courses that have been equated to 100 with a general education letter code (i.e., 100HU = humanities) are considered to meet general education requirements but have no specific course equivalency.
 TRNSFR 100, 200, 300, and 400 courses are elective credits and coded as such because they either do not have an equivalency or it has not been evaluated.
-The corresponding department/division determines the course equivalent using the course description or syllabus.
-An evaluation of courses and MSU equivalents are available for students to review in their Transfer Credit Report through the Campus Connection software.
+The corresponding department determines the course equivalent using the course description or syllabus.
+An evaluation of courses and MSU equivalents are available for students to review in their Transfer Credit Report through Campus Connection.

 Student's general education requirements will be considered met if they meet one of the following: